jon-jacky/Piety/editors/HOW.md

 more verbose by requiring the functions to qualify each data item with its module name.

-Our solution is to put each module's data definitions into a separate file and code the module to execute that file's contents using Python *exec*, but only the *first* time the module is imported into the Python session.
+Our solution was to put a *try ... except ...* block at the beginning of each module.
+The *try* block contains a single statement that reads one of the variables in the module.
+This statement succeeds every time the module is reloaded, but it fails the first time the module is imported.
+Only that one time, the *except* block is executed.
-In this way, the data can belong to the same module as the functions, but reloading the module does not re-initialize the data.
+It initializes all the module-level variables in the module -- just that once.
+After that, the module can be reloaded any number of times without re-initializing any module-level variables.
-For an example, see how the *sked* module conditionally *exec*'s the code in the file *skedinit.py*.
+For example, see the *try ... except ...* block at the beginning of the *sked* module.

 ### Modules and dictionaries instead of classes and objects ###

 Reloading a class into a running Python session is not